vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 This is a link to a 24s video demo that's included in this repo.
 Please click "View raw" to download it.<br>
 https://github.com/vbookshelf/Khuluma-Voicebot-ChatGPT/blob/main/images/khuluma_video.mp4

+The voice recognition and text to speech are shown in real time - I haven't sped up the video.

 <br>

 ## How to run the app